Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 • Plan to specialize in niche fields like law, healthcare, or records management

-Both MLS and MLIS degrees are widely recognized and respected by employers.
+Both Master’s in Library Science and MLIS degrees are widely recognized and respected by employers.
 The choice between the two typically comes down to the specific job role and the skills required.
-For traditional library positions, an MLS is sufficient and highly regarded.
-However, for technology-driven roles or specialized positions, employers often prefer candidates with an MLIS due to their training in advanced information science and digital tools.
+For traditional library positions, a Master’s in Library Science is sufficient and highly regarded.
+However, for technology-driven roles or specialized positions, employers may prefer candidates with an MLIS due to their training in advanced information science and digital tools.

-Both MLS and MLIS degrees offer valuable pathways to rewarding careers in library and information science.
-While the MLS focuses on traditional librarianship, the MLIS provides a more versatile education that extends into emerging fields.
-Prospective students should consider their career goals, interests, and the evolving demands of the library and information science profession when choosing between the two.
+Both degrees offer valuable pathways to rewarding careers in library and information science.
+While the library science degree focuses on traditional librarianship, the MLIS provides a more versatile education that extends into emerging fields.
+Prospective students should consider their career goals, interests, and the evolving demands of the library and information science profession when choosing between the two, though it’s good to remember that there is generally little difference between them.

 MLS and MLIS Degrees